Singular limit for reactive diffusive transport through an array of thin channels in case of critical diffusivity: Introduction

 As a first step in the derivation of the macroscopic model we derive $\epsilon$-dependent a priori estimates for the microscopic solutions, which imply (weak) two-scale convergence for the solutions in the thin layer.
 These compactness results are enough to pass to the limit in the linear terms of the microscopic equation, but not for the nonlinear terms, especially on the boundary of the channels.
 For those terms we need strong two-scale compactness results.
-Using the unfolding method for thin channels, which gives us an equivalent characterization of the two-scale convergence, we prove a general strong two-scale compactness result based on error estimates for the discrete shifts of the microscopic solution.
-An additional difficulty in our problem arises due to the fact, that the time-derivative of the microscopic solution is only a functional on a function space defined on the whole domain $\oe$ and it is not straightforward to obtain the existence of the time-derivative of the unfolded sequence together with suitable a priori estimates.
+Using the unfolding method for thin channels, which gives us an equivalent characterization of the two-scale convergence, we prove a general strong two-scale compactness result of Kolmogorov-Simon-type based on error estimates for the discrete shifts of the microscopic solution.
+An additional difficulty in our problem arises due to the fact, that because of the low regularity assumptions on the data and the nonlinear boundary condition the time-derivative of the microscopic solution is only a functional on a function space defined on the whole domain $\oe$.
+Therefore, it is not straightforward to obtain the existence of the time-derivative of the unfolded sequence together with suitable a priori estimates.
 To overcome this problem we use a duality argument to show that the time-derivative of the unfolded sequence in the channels exists and can be controlled by the time-derivative of the microscopic solution on the whole domain.
 To exhibit the form of the macroscopic model in the limit $\epsilon \to 0$, we construct test-functions adapted to the structure of the transmission problem and which are admissible for the definition of the two-scale convergence in the channel domain.
 These test-functions lie in a function space which we show to be dense in the space of macroscopic solutions.